JustinTArthur/vsfieldkit/docs/usage.rst

     :param typing.Union[str, PulldownPattern, None] pulldown_pattern:
-        A string of numbers seperated by colons, where each number indicates for how many field duration  to include each frame from the original clip in the new interlaced clip.
+        A string of numbers seperated by colons, where each number indicates for how many field durations to include each frame from the original clip in the new interlaced clip.
 A field duration is half the interlaced frame duration.

         For example, the popular "2:3" pattern will include the first original progressive frame for 2 field durations in the new interlaced clip.
 It will then include parts of the second original frame for 3 field durations.
-The pattern repeats so the third original frame is included for 2 field durations of the new clip and so-on.
+The pattern repeats, so the third original frame is included for 2 field durations of the new clip and so-on.

+        Some common pulldown pattern enumerations are available on the top level module or the :py:class:`~vsfieldkit.PulldownPattern` enum.
+        They can be supplied instead of a ``str``.

         Either ``pulldown_pattern`` or ``fpsnum`` must be supplied